qiboteam/qibo/examples/QSVD/README.md

 ## How to run an example

+    # We import the QSVD class

+    from qsvd import QSVD

     # We choose a number of qubits, and the size of the bipartion with qubits 0,1,...,subzize-1

     nqubits = 6